MiDe22: An Annotated Multi-Event Tweet Dataset for Misinformation Detection: Dataset Construction

 \subsection{Data Crawling}

-There are 40 events under 4 topics per language (English and Turkish).
-We manually browsed fact-checking platforms (PolitiFact.com, EuVsDisinfo.eu, UsaToday.com/FactCheck for English, and Teyit.org for Turkish), and selected all events related to our topics at the beginning of April 2022\footnote{Some of the events were later filtered out due to insufficient tweets.}.
-The events range from September 10th, 2020 to March 21st 2022 in English, and October 5th, 2020 to March 11th, 2022 in Turkish.
-The full lists of topics and events are given in Appendix \ref{sec:appendix_event_list}.
+There are 40 events under four topics per language (English and Turkish).
+We manually browsed fact-checking platforms (PolitiFact.com, EuVsDisinfo.eu, UsaToday.com/FactCheck for English, and Teyit.org for Turkish), and manually selected all events related to our topics at the beginning of April 2022\footnote{Some of the events were later filtered out due to the insufficient number of tweets.}.
+The events range from September 10th, 2020 to March 21st, 2022 in English, and October 5th, 2020 to March 11th, 2022 in Turkish.
 To find relevant tweets for events, we used a predetermined set of keywords for each event.
 At this point, we emphasize that the main criteria of keyword selection is to reach the critical mass in terms of the number of tweets for a given event.
 Therefore, there is not any bias stemming from keywords towards True and False labels.
 The details of tweet crawling and query structure are given in Appendix \ref{sec:appendix_crawling}.
 We collected tweets via Twitter API's Academic Research Access\footnote{Note that legacy Twitter API accesses (e.g., Academic Research Access) were deprecated in April 2023.
 New API accesses are provided on \href{https://developer.twitter.com/en/products/twitter-api}{https://developer.twitter.com/en/products/twitter-api}}.

-Each event is represented by 11 attributes in the dataset: Event's language, id, topic, title, URL for evidence, the keywords for querying tweets, the date when evidence is provided, the start date of querying tweets, the end date of querying tweets, the keywords used while querying tweets for the Other class, sample tweet ID(s) in this event.
-The tweets range from September 19th, 2020 to April 5th 2022 in English, and September 15th, 2020 to April 5th, 2022 in Turkish.
+Each event is represented by 11 attributes: Event's language, id, topic, title, URL for evidence, the keywords for querying tweets, the date when evidence is provided, the start date of querying tweets, the end date of querying tweets, the keywords used while querying tweets for the Other class, sample tweet ID(s) in this event.
+The tweets range from September 19th, 2020 to April 5th, 2022 in English, and September 15th, 2020 to April 5th, 2022 in Turkish.

 We excluded retweets to avoid duplicates.
 We used Dice similarity \cite{Schutze:2008}, and applied a similarity threshold (85\%) between a newly collected tweet and previous tweets.
 If it exceeded the threshold, then we skipped that tweet and collected another tweet.
 We did not set a limit on tweet length, since misinformation can be spread by a few or no words using media objects.
 We kept the original contents, and provided links to the images and external URLs in tweets.
-We also collected all user engagements returned to our queries in the types of like, reply, retweet, and quote.
+We also collected all user engagements returned to our queries in the types of like, reply, retweet and quote.